RBigData/remoter/README.md

 ## Acknowledgements

-Almost the entirety of the source code for this package comes from a modification of the **pbdCS** package, the development for which was supported by the project *Harnessing Scalable Libraries for Statistical Computing on Modern Architectures and Bringing Statistics to Large Scale Computing* funded by the National Science Foundation Division of Mathematical Sciences under Grant No. 1418195.
+Work for the **remoter** package is supported in part by the project *Harnessing Scalable Libraries for Statistical Computing on Modern Architectures and Bringing Statistics to Large Scale Computing* funded by the National Science Foundation Division of Mathematical Sciences under Grant No. 1418195.

 Any  opinions,  findings,  and  conclusions  or  recommendations expressed  in  this  material  are those  of  the  authors  and  do  not necessarily  reflect  the  views  of  the  National  Science Foundation.